Updated mid 2017

 That the movie can convey so much in the way of violence without really showing anything goes beyond subtle implication – it has to do completely with the sheer, oppressive grotesqueness of the film.
 The film stock and perturbed cinematography are ably abetted by the film’s otherworldly inhuman-ness, most fully captured by the garish set design in the famous dinner scene where main character Sally is tied up to confront the rest of main stalker Leatherface’s family.
 The set-design is almost floral in its dreamlike hell, with almost everything in the room lovingly (scarily) composed of bones and body parts.
 The film doesn’t hold the violence away from us as much as it subsumes the violence into the murky, nasty, brown-and-grey celluloid itself.
 If most horrors work with shadow and pristine darkness, here the murk keeps us from even this clarity of decay – it’s all covered in mud and uneasy despair.
 We couldn’t make out a shadow if we tried.

-The earthy yet otherworldly nightmare-grime and immediacy of the film extends beyond the visual component however into the characters, the narrative, and the pacing.
-Simply put, this film doesn’t so much have a narrative as it wanders around aimlessly with the intent of pure violence.
-Not a physical violence, but a murder of the soul.
+The earthy yet otherworldly nightmare-grime and immediacy of the film extends beyond the visual component, however, and into the characters, the narrative, the pacing, and the film’s ethos.
+Simply put, this film doesn’t so much have a narrative as it wanders around aimlessly with ill intent, not a physical violence, but a murder of the soul on its mind.
 There is a build-up, which features five teenagers lost in the Texas backcountry.
 They include Sally and her paraplegic brother Jeffrey and their three friends, all of whom pick up a hitchhiker who then proceeds to kill himself – an event which serves less as a notable moment on its own than one minor blip on an increasingly perturbed descent down the rabbit hole of an Americana underbelly.
 This is highlighted, most famously, by a confrontation with the brutish Leatherface, his chainsaw, and the family he loves.

-Of course, the build-up is intentionally druggy and even poorly-acted, an exercise in woozy, amateurish style to capture the imprint of a disturbing shadow of a world we assume to know as everyday life.
+Of course, the build-up is intentionally druggy, dolorous, and even poorly-acted, an exercise in woozy, amateurish style to capture the imprint of a disturbing shadow of a world we assume to know as everyday life.
 This is the rare film that manages to be both gut-churningly tight and filled with aimless malaise.
-Adding to this all is the film’s illogical but undeniably effective editing, which, like Nicholas Roeg’s Don’t Look Now the year before cuts on emotion rather than narrative, as though it were a nightmare, linking things we shouldn’t expect but which undeniably confuse and unnerve us for their lack of conventional filmmaking logic.
-Even more famous are the film’s inserts, which include light bulb flashes on edits for no other reason but to screw with us.
+Adding to this all is the film’s illogical but undeniably effective editing, which, like Nicholas Roeg’s Don’t Look Now the year before cuts on emotion rather than narrative, intuitively (or counter-intuitively) voiding continuity in service of a nightmarish, associational linkage of things we shouldn’t expect, like interruptive transmissions from hell itself.
+Even more famous are the film’s inserts, which include light bulb flashes on edits for no other reason but to screw with us, the devil flickering the film on and off.

-Most disturbing though is one insert of a cow, included as if to invade the film’s dead flesh and meat Grand Guignol parade and to dehumanize the main characters yet further.
-In another scene, the film makes such a wonderfully midnight-movie use of the crash-zoom that I cannot but pause the movie and throw my hands up in excitement.
-The film is gleefully committed to using every trick in the book, as well as inventing some of its own, just for its single-minded purpose- it’s wonderfully obsessive and in its own way extremely amateurish, but in a way that feels unindebted to any film before.
+Most disturbing though is one insert of a cow, included as if to invade the film’s dead flesh and meat Grand Guignol parade and to dehumanize the main characters even further.
+In another scene, the film makes such a wonderfully midnight-movie use of the crash-zoom that I cannot but pause and throw my hands up in excitement at how thoroughly the film’s ambivalent attitude toward continuous space and spatial detachment manhandle me into submission.
+The film is gleefully committed to using every trick in the book, as well as inventing some of its own, just for its single-minded purpose – it’s wonderfully obsessive and in its own way extremely amateurish, but in a way that feels like an emergent howl of cinema’s future, unindebted to any film before.

-Once things get going the film descends into pure chaos.
-It would rather openly flaunt the form of the conventional slasher narrative if this form had been existent at the time and this film didn’t essentially invent it.
-While we expect the five heroes to be systematically stalked and slaughtered, we get a sliver of a span where the number of protagonists goes from five to one in violently quick succession – say what you will about the film’s violence, but it doesn’t dwell on the kills.
-They happen so quickly, they only partially register, leaving their impression on our minds.
+Once things get going, the film descends into an unmediated form of chaos that would rather openly flaunt the form of the conventional slasher narrative if this form had been existent at the time and this film didn’t essentially invent it.
+While we expect the five heroes to be systematically and methodically stalked and slaughtered, the film bucks any masterly planning, the number of protagonists decreasing from five to one in such violently quick succession that the film itself doesn’t even seem to have reconciled it for us.
+Say what you will about the film’s violence, but it doesn’t dwell on the kills.
+They happen so quickly that they only partially register, leaving their impression scratching on our cortex, blunt but just out of reach.
 The film continues before we can come to terms with them and move on.

 And while the ’80s would be the domain of a renewed patriotic moralism underscored by an iron fist, a sense of superficial happiness whose limits were the limits of moral behavior, the ’70s knew no such façade.
 This was the decade whose defining word was cynicism.
 This film, made at the tail end of the Vietnam War, was birthed in this amoral gaping hopeless wound of a nation – characters don’t die here because they don’t hold themselves up to the nation’s moral fiber, but because the nation lacks any fiber of any kind.
 They die not from something they did, but because people die, and because it’s the world’s sick sense of humor for them to die rather pointlessly and without any reason.

 The sense of aimless, pointless chaos permeates the film’s famous ending.
 Most films leave us on a cathartic note, either happy or sad, but this film has no such hope.
 After slightly less than half-an-hour of mental torture to the surviving character, she escapes and runs away.
 Two truckers come to help her when she runs onto the nearby road, leaving Leatherface in the dust behind her, waving his chainsaw around in the air like a child who’s had his favorite toy taken away from him.
-The scene disturbs, again, because it has no time to register – nothing happens to Leatherface, nor do we have time to see Sally reflect upon her escape and what’s happened to her.
-It’s all just left there, hanging.
-The resolution feels incomplete, and that’s its brilliance.
-The whole film has that non-chalant attitude toward its very cavalier self-destruction, and that’s its profound curiosity.
-We want, no, we need, it to find catharsis for its kills or the main character’s escape, but the film doesn’t give it to us.
-It operates on its own terms like it came from another world (probably below our own) or just sprung up from the muck of the earth.
-It’s simultaneously alien and depressingly, chillingly real.
+The scene disturbs, again, because it has no time to register – nothing happens to Leatherface, nor do we have time to see Sally reflect upon her escape, let alone what’s happened to her before it.
+It’s all just left there: hanging, incomplete, refusing an unqualified finality.
+The whole film has that nonchalant attitude toward its very cavalier self-destruction.
+We want, or need, it to find catharsis for its kills or the main character’s escape, but the film doesn’t give it to us.

 What we’re left with is the curiosity of the film’s claim as a ’70s B-picture.
 Midnight films are known for exploring in subtext a grimier or less normative side of the reality of the time in which they were produced – it’s almost the unstated norm in any film.
 And writing about an American film made in the ’70s as inextricably linked to that time and that decade is perhaps the biggest cliché in the book, but The Texas Chainsaw Massacre is so viciously and unapologetically a film that couldn’t but have been made in the 1970s that it feels dishonest not to mention the fact.
 Released in the same year as other beaten-down ’70s exercises in cynicism such as The Godfather II, Chinatown, and the viciously paranoid The Conversation, this film is perhaps the most timely of them all.
 The Texas Chainsaw Massacre, largely owing to its low-budget non-corporate nature, had the freedom to boil all of this depression and hellishness right down to its most primal core, unadorned with any ornamental happiness whatsoever.
 It is one of the most nightmarish collective gasps of them all, bent on taking real world horrors and rendering them so depressingly pinpoint and direct in their concrete malaise that no reason, no logic, and no excuse is necessary to cause harm.
 Any sense of cause and effect had been taken outside, shot in the head, driven over, set on fire, beaten to a pulp, and blown up for good measure.